Starlight-JS/starlight/README.md

 - Bytecode interpreter
 - Mostly-precise GC without overhead for tracking GC objects
 - Polymorphic inline caches for objects and variable lookups
-- Small memory footprint, only around ~10KB of memory is used for a single runtime instance.
+- Small memory footprint, only around ~40KB of memory is used for a single runtime instance.
     **NOTE**: memory consumption will be larger in the future when more of JS builtins will be implemented but it should not exceed 100KB I believe.

 - Startup snapshots
+- Executable JS bundles

 # Why?